sighupio/fury-eks-installer/README.md

 <!-- </KFD-DOCS> -->
 <!-- <FOOTER> -->

-## Contributing

-Before contributing, please read first the [Contributing Guidelines](docs/CONTRIBUTING.md).

 ### Reporting Issues

-In case you experience any problem with the module, please [open a new issue](https://github.com/sighupio/fury-kubernetes-networking/issues/new/choose).
+In case you experience any problem with the module, please [open a new issue](https://github.com/sighupio/fury-eks-installer/issues/new).

 ## License